Frequently Asked Questions

-You will be asked to wear a mask for the duration of your consultation; if you are unable to bring your own mask, one will be provided at $4.00 a piece.
+You will be asked to wear a mask for the duration of your consultation; if you are unable to bring your own mask, one will be provided at $4.00 per mask.

 *NEW* What can I bring to my tattoo appointment?

-You will need to remember to bring a mask if you do not wish to purchase in studio at $4.00 per piece.
+You will need to remember to bring a mask if you do not wish to purchase one, or multiple, in studio at $4.00 per piece.